 Most professionals start by sending a camera down the line to see what’s causing the blockages or related problems.
 Then, they recommend potential fixes and the best cleaning method for the job.

-Snaking is the standard, budget‑friendly way pros break up everyday blockages.
+Snaking is a standard, budget-friendly method for breaking up everyday blockages.
 The cost to snake a drain is $100 to $250, which amounts to an hour or so of labor, depending on the issue and the size of your line.

 Plumbers send a thin metal wire down the line to pull out any debris causing a clog, such as grease and household items that accidentally went down the drain.
 Rodding is similar, except there is a cleaning head with sharp teeth at the end of the wire to break up clogs.

-Hydrojetting blasts away stubborn debris more thoroughly than snaking, but you’ll pay extra for that deep clean.
-Hydrojetting sewer cleanout costs between $350 and $600 for most jobs.
-During this process, sewer cleaning pros send a steady stream of water down the line instead of a wire or rod.
-As such, this process is gentler on the pipes than snaking or rodding.
+Hydro jetting blasts away stubborn debris more thoroughly than snaking, but you’ll pay extra.
+Hydro jetting for a sewer cleanout costs between $350 and $600.
+Sewer cleaning pros send a steady stream of water down the line instead of a wire or rod, which is gentler on the pipes than snaking or rodding.

-Sometimes, cleaning is not the preferred option.
-A pro may recommend replacing your sewer line in the case of severe damage, such as burst pipes.
-Sewer line installation costs $1,400 to $5,800, depending on how much excavation is required and the total length of the system, not including hookup to the city sewer.
+Sewer line installation costs $1,400 to $5,800, depending on how much excavation is required and the total length of the system (not including the hookup to the city sewer).

-For minor damage, like small cracks running through your line, pros may recommend repairing the pipes before proceeding with any cleaning procedure.
+For minor damage, like small cracks running through your line, your pro might repair the pipes before proceeding with a cleaning procedure.
 Cleaning damaged sewer pipes can cause further damage.

 General sewer line repairs cost between $1,000 and $4,000.
-The cost depends on the type of pipe used, line length and placement, trenching needs, and the severity of the issue.
+The cost depends on the type of pipe used, the length of the line, placement, trenching needs, and the severity of the issue.
 Here are some common sewer line repairs and their costs:

 Repair Type | Average Cost Range |